-Can You Eat Kimchi Jjigae During Pregnancy?
+Can You Eat kimchi jjigae During Pregnancy?

 πΆ Baby says: Ooh, spicy!
 I know you're a fan, but let's keep it to just a little, so I can feel calm and cozy πΌ.
 Thanks for looking out for us! π